18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 And beneath that, the impossible math of shame: the feeling that you are simultaneously too much and not enough.
 Too much need.
 Too much damage.
 Too much history.
 And not enough goodness, not enough discipline, not enough of whatever the world seems to require.
 Shame is the only arithmetic where you can be too much and too little at the same time.

 If you've come to this post searching for how psilocybin therapy or psychedelic-assisted healing might help with shame, with toxic shame, with the quiet weight of never feeling like enough, I want you to know: you are not alone in carrying this.
 And what you are carrying is not a character flaw.
 It is a pattern your nervous system learned in the service of survival.
-The research is showing us, with increasing clarity, that it can change.
+The research is showing us, with increasing clarity, that this shame pattern can change.

 This is Part 1 of a three-part series on shame.
 I'm giving it three posts because shame is the most common thing I encounter in my work as a psychedelic guide and integration coach, more common than grief, more common than anxiety, more common than the trauma people think they're coming to heal.
 Shame is almost always underneath.
-And yet it is the thing people are least likely to name.
+And yet, it is the thing people are least likely to name.

 In this post, I'll name what shame is, where it lives in the body, and how it operates like an addiction.
 In Part 2, I'll turn to sexual shame, the dimension that sits underneath more broken relationships and secret lives than any other.
 In Part 3, I'll share what the research and the people I serve are teaching me about how shame actually heals.